-The shares of common stock offered hereby may be sold by the selling stockholders or by their respective pledgees, donees, transferees or other successors in interest.
+The shares of common stock offered hereby may be sold by each selling stockholders or by his respective pledgees, donees, transferees or other successors in interest.
 Each selling stockholder may sell his shares on the New York Stock Exchange, in the over-the-counter market or in private transactions.
 Such sales may be made at fixed prices that may be changed, at market prices prevailing at the time of sale, at prices related to such prevailing market prices, or at negotiated prices.
 The shares may be sold by one or more of the following methods (as well as other methods of sale):

-- one or more block trades in which a broker or dealer so engaged will attempt to sell all or a portion of the shares held by the selling stockholder as agent but may position and resell a portion of the block as principal to facilitate the transaction; - one or more purchases by a broker or dealer as principal and resale by such broker or dealer as principal and resale by such broker or dealer for its account pursuant to this prospectus; - one or more ordinary brokerage transactions and transactions in which the broker solicits purchasers; and - one or more privately negotiated transactions between the selling stockholder and purchasers without a broker-dealer.
+- one or more block trades in which a broker or dealer so engaged will attempt to sell all or a portion of the shares held by a selling stockholder as agent but may position and resell a portion of the block as principal to facilitate the transaction; - one or more purchases by a broker or dealer as principal and resale by such broker or dealer as principal and resale by such broker or dealer for its account pursuant to this prospectus; - one or more ordinary brokerage transactions and transactions in which the broker solicits purchasers; and - one or more privately negotiated transactions between the selling stockholders and purchasers without a broker-dealer.

 The selling stockholders may effect such transactions by selling shares to or through broker-dealers, and such broker-dealers may receive compensation in negotiated amounts in the form of discounts, concessions, commissions or fees from the selling stockholders and/or the purchasers of the shares for whom such broker-dealers may act as agent or to whom they sell as principal, or both (which compensation to a particular broker-dealer might be in excess of customary commissions).
-Such brokers or dealers or other participating brokers or dealers and the selling stockholders may be deemed to be "underwriters" within the meaning of the Securities Act, in connection with such sales.
+Such brokers or dealers or other participating brokers or dealers and the selling stockholders may be deemed to be

+"underwriters" within the meaning of the Securities Act of 1933, in connection with such sales.
 Except for customary selling commissions in ordinary brokerage transactions, any such underwriter or agent will be identified, and any compensation paid to such persons will be described, in a prospectus supplement.
 In addition, any securities covered by this prospectus that qualify for sale pursuant to Rule 144 might be sold under Rule 144 rather than pursuant to this prospectus.

-We have agreed to bear all costs, expenses and fees in connection with the registration of the shares of our common stock offered by this prospectus.
-We have also agreed to indemnify Armand Marciano against certain liabilities, including liabilities arising under the Securities Act.
+We are bearing all costs, expenses and fees in connection with the registration of the shares of our common stock offered by this